 The first three Gospels are known as the Synoptic Gospels because they have much material in common, and to differentiate them from the Gospel of John which introduces new stories perhaps written to substantiate the teachings of Paul.
 Most biblical scholars agree that the authors of Matthew and Luke based their written accounts largely on those of Mark.
-Matthew and Luke both contain stories or allegories that are absent from Mark, which has led biblical scholars to hypothesize the existence of an undetermined source from which the shared material was drawn, referred to as Q, or the "lost source."
+But they also contain some stories or allegories that are absent from Mark, which has led biblical scholars to hypothesize about the existence of an undetermined second source for these other two Gospels, referred to as Q, or the "lost source."
+The four canonized gospels were written for different audiences (Jewish and Gentile for example) and that is one factor on why the authors felt the need to write them emphasizing different messages or stories.

-The first of the Gospels to be recorded was attributed to Mark and was written within a couple of decades after the death of Jesus.
-The actual author was a Greek-speaking individual living outside of the region.
-Mark's readers were probably converted pagans because he occasionally explains Aramaic words and Jewish customs to his readers-explanations that would not be necessary for a Jewish audience.
-Mark himself may also have been a Gentile since he misunderstands some of these Jewish traditions.
-At the very beginning of his biography, Mark states that Jesus was the Christ or Messiah.
-The Gospel begins abruptly with John the Baptist's message of the coming messiah and Jesus' appearance as an adult.
-Jesus asks to be baptized and soon after Jesus is thrust into the wilderness where Satan tempts him, with Jesus emerging victorious.
-Mark introduces Jesus as the Son of God who Mark's congregation would relate to other "sons of God" teachers, prophets, and miracle workers.
-The original ending of this Gospel did not include an appearance by Jesus after his execution which was troubling for early readers.
-Scribes later added an ending more in agreement with the other gospels, and most modern scholars agree that these additional verses are secondary or added writings.
+The Gospel of Mark was probably written within a couple of decades after the death of Jesus.
+The author was a Greek speaker writing for a group of people unfamiliar with Hebrew customs as evidenced by the author explaining Aramaic words and Jewish customs.
+The author himself may have been a Gentile since he misunderstands some of these Jewish traditions.
+For the Gospel of Mark, the story of Jesus begins when he is baptized, the point at which God pronounces Jesus as his son (Mark 1:9-11).
+Mark's readers could relate to the term "Son of God", because there were other mystical teachers, prophets, and miracle workers wandering about using that term.
+This Gospel does not include a birth narrative, and the original ending of did not include an appearance by Jesus after his execution which was troubling for early readers.
+Scribes later added an ending more in agreement with the other gospels.

 In Matthew, Jesus is unmistakably Jewish and there is an emphasis on Jesus' connection to two of the most important figures in Jewish history, King David and Abraham.
-This relationship is further underscored by the genealogy presented in Chapter 1 of this Gospel.
-Matthew fails to explain how the genealogy traces the connection between David and Jesus through that of Joseph who was married to Mary, the mother of Jesus, but who was not the biological father of Jesus.
-Rather Matthew stresses Jesus' importance to Judaism by modeling his birth and ministry on Moses' birth and mission.
-For Matthew, Jesus is the new Moses who has been anointed by God to free his chosen people from bondage and to institute the new law of the Jewish faith emphasized by the writing from Matthew 5:17 - "Do not think that I have come to abolish the Law (Torah) or the Prophets (of the Hebrew Bible); I have not come to abolish them."
+This relationship is further underscored by the genealogy presented in Chapter 1, which traces the genealogy of Jesus back to these Old Testament characters through Joseph, the husband of Mary (but apparently not the biological father of Jesus).
+Matthew emphasizes Jesus' importance to Judaism by considering Jesus as the continuation of the Mosaic covenant.
+"Do not think that I have come to abolish the Law (Torah) or the Prophets; I have not come to abolish them but to fulfill them."
+(Matthew 5:17).
+The Gospel provides a birth narrative including a visit of Magi (the Greek word for sorcerers).
+The execution and resurrection of Jesus is described, after which Jesus appears to the Disciples in Galilee.
+For the author of this Gospel, Jesus' divinity occurred at his birth, with Mary being impregnated supernaturally.